In babies, most facial rashes are harmless and tend to clear up without treatment. Causes can include eczema, acne, and infection.

 After diagnosis, a dermatologist can advise about treating the acne and preventing scarring.
 If they suspect that the acne results from an underlying medical condition, they may consult a specialist.

 A doctor can diagnose the cause of a rash.

 Slapped cheek syndrome is a viral infection.
 Anyone can get it, but it most commonly develops in school-aged children.

 Other names for the syndrome include fifth disease and erythema infectiosum.
 It results from infection with the B19 parvovirus.

 The defining characteristic is a bright red rash on one or both cheeks.
 The rash is not usually painful.
-It typically appears within 4–14 days of infection.
+It typically appears within

 The cheek rash often disappears in a few days, but another rash may develop on areas such as the chest, arms, and legs.
-This rash usually lasts for 7–10 days, but it may come and go.
+This rash usually lasts for

 The rash on the body is usually blotchy and light in color.
 It can be itchy, but it is not typically painful.

-Slapped cheek syndrome can also cause the following symptoms:
+Slapped cheek syndrome can also cause

 Children can initially pass the infection to other children, but it usually stops being contagious once the rash appears.